omines/directadmin/README.md

-# DirectAdmin API interface
+# DirectAdmin API client

-PHP interface to manage DirectAdmin control panel servers.
+PHP client library to manage DirectAdmin control panel servers.
+We simply decided to develop this as we needed automation of our own DirectAdmin servers, and the existing implementations were unsupported and incomplete.

+## Dependencies

+The library uses [Guzzle 6](https://github.com/guzzle/guzzle) as its HTTP communication layer.

-## Usage
+## Examples

+Sample code for iterating over all resellers for an admin, and their respective users:

     use Omines\DirectAdmin\DirectAdmin;